JonathonKirkPortfolio/KYC-Risk-Rating-Model/README.md

 2.  **UK Home Office / UNODC classifications** of scheduled precursor chemicals vulnerable to illicit diversion.

 ## 👤 About the Author
 I am an ICA Certified KYC & CDD professional transitioning into financial crime compliance.
-With nearly five years of experience in high-security forensic laboratory operations, my background is rooted in strict procedural adherence, secure supply chain logistics, and rigorous evidence handling.
+With nearly five years of experience in high-security forensic laboratory operations, my background is rooted in strict procedural adherence, auditable record-keeping, and rigorous evidence handling.

 This project demonstrates my ability to translate complex regulatory requirements and forensic-level stock tracking principles into functional, automated compliance controls.